 What AppLovin’s AXON Engine Actually Does

 AXON is AppLovin’s in-house machine learning model for advertising prediction.
 Rather than targeting individual users based on IDFA identifiers, AXON operates on contextual signals — the properties of the app in which an ad is being shown, the characteristics of the creative, the time of day, device type, geographic location, and aggregate behavioural patterns derived from AppLovin’s network of 1.4 billion daily active users across its portfolio of owned apps and mediated publisher apps.
 The prediction task AXON is solving is not “this specific user has purchased in-app items in a similar game” (which requires IDFA) but “this context has historically produced users who purchase in-app items in this type of game” — a cohort inference rather than individual tracking.
+The underlying privacy change Apple imposed is documented in Apple’s App Tracking Transparency framework.

 The practical outcome has surprised observers who expected that removing individual-level tracking would make advertising less effective permanently.
 For publishers using AXON through AppLovin’s network, return on ad spend has recovered to levels that exceed the pre-ATT baseline for the top-performing creative categories.
 The reason is that AXON’s dataset — derived from AppLovin’s ownership of 200+ mobile games generating direct player behaviour signals — provides training data that no independent ad network can replicate.
 A network that only mediates third-party publishers has only aggregate signals; AppLovin’s first-party game portfolio generates the granular engagement and monetisation data that makes the cohort inference model more accurate than individual tracking on a noisy dataset.
 The subscription gaming model addresses a different segment of gaming monetisation; AXON’s dominance in mobile UA addresses the free-to-play sector that subscription services cannot reach.